blog | 08.02.20

 This flows from knowing the greatest news in the world - the gospel - and wanting to share that!
 Sharing this good news of an offered relationship with God can be a great motivation in engaging with the squad through all the highs and lows of pro rugby: “If I believe that I can have a relationship with God, the God who created the whole universe, the God who is ultimately powerful and in control of everything, surely I'd want other people to know that.”

-If you’re a Christian then, as you watch the Six Nations, please pray with us for all those involved who are Christians.
+If you’re a Christian then, as you watch the elite rugby, please pray with us for all those involved who are Christians.
 Pray for them to know that their value comes from Christ, not from their performance in the competition.
 Pray also that they would be bold in sharing with their teams the amazing news of a relationship with God which is offered through Jesus.

 If you’re an elite sportsperson and want to find out more about what support we can offer you in your sporting context, get in touch with the Elite Team today.
 You can find all the relevant contact details and more information here.